6 mins read

 The DIB aimed to support sustainable cocoa and coffee production and marketing by indigenous Asháninka.
 The intervention was delivered by Rainforest Foundation UK (RFUK) with the help of its partner organisations in Peru.
 The intervention was focused on improving the collection and post-harvest techniques for cocoa, investment in marketing, promoting commercial agreements, controlling leaf rust disease and restoring growing plots, and, building nurseries for planting resistant varieties of coffee.

 The DIB’s goal was twofold.
-Firstly, increase the productive output of coffee and cocoa, by members of the Kemito Ene Producers' Association (KEA), a coalition of Asháninka farmers.
-Secondly, the development and strengthening of the production process itself, with an underlying aim to improve the livelihoods of KEA members and have a subsequent positive externality for the families and broader community.
+First is to increase the productive output of coffee and cocoa by members of the Kemito Ene Producers' Association (KEA), a coalition of Asháninka farmers.
+Second is to develop and strengthen the production process itself - with an underlying aim to improve the livelihoods of KEA members and have a subsequent positive externality for the families and the broader community.
 The DIB was designed to be implemented over a relatively short period of time to enable a rapid evaluation of the idiosyncrasies inherent to the process and help determine whether this funding mechanism was effective in this context.

 Out of a total of 99 members of KEA who participated in the project, 45 of them increased their sales by over 20%, by 2015 which represented a sale of 47,428 kg of cocoa to different buyers.
 This amount exceeded the target of 35 tons to be sold by KEA, initially set by the project.
 Furthermore, over than half of the farmers who participated in the project (62 out of the 99) were also able to increase their area of land, allowing for an improvement in the plantation of several coffee varieties.